 |Be accountable, set triggers, schedule rewards and celebrate milestones for stronger habits: Build Stronger Habits with a Solid Habit Framework and Teamup|

 Sub-calendars can be created (and deleted) only by calendar administrators.
 So if others on your team need to add, remove, or modify sub-calendars, you’ll have to do it for them (as the calendar administrator).
-If you create a link with administrator permission for someone, be aware of the power you’d be giving to that user with an administrator link.
+If you give administrator permission to someone, be aware of the power you’d be giving to that user.
+Proceed with caution.